 Q: By what you are telling me it sounds like your parents do not have long-term care insurance, correct?

-A: Yes, that’s right.
+Kendall: Yes, that’s right.
 They are still working and have an active lifestyle.
-It isn’t at the top of their minds.
+So it isn’t at the top of their minds.
 And I have no idea how to discuss it with them.